juanbulls/juan-ruiz-appl/README.md

  - Docker version 4
  - Gradle

-## Start mysql container
+## To start the app
- - start the mysql docker container and initial db schema with compose:
+ - Start the mysql docker container and initial db schema with compose:
    ```
    docker-compose up
    ```

-## To start the app:
- - Run the gradle application
+ - In other terminal, run the gradle application
  ```
  gradlew bootRun
  ```